alextok/dbsc-discussions/README.md

 ````````

-# Opened topics
+# Open topics
-1. Sec-Session-GenerateKey is an extra roundtrip in 1st party diagram that is not required.
+1. Sec-Session-GenerateKey is an extra roundtrip in the 1st party diagram that is not required.
 1. Should we introduce a new entity "Device registration client"?
 Local key helper should be considered as a part of the device registration client or not?
 1. Can any IDP call any local Local Key helper?
 1. How the local key helper is deployed?
 Concrete details?